martinc1991/aztec-node-startup-script/README.md

 #### 🔧 Environment Configuration

-The modular setup supports environment file configuration:
+The modular setup supports flexible environment file configuration:

-- **First run**: The script will prompt for all required values and save them to `.env`
+- **First run**: `configure-node.sh` will prompt for all required values and save them to `.env`
-- **Subsequent runs**: The script will load existing values from `.env` and only prompt for missing ones
+- **Subsequent runs**: `configure-node.sh` will load existing values from `.env` and only prompt for missing ones
+- **Selective updates**: `update-env.sh` allows you to update specific variables while keeping others unchanged
 - **Manual configuration**: Create a `.env` file with your values to skip prompts entirely
 - **Direct start**: Use `start-node.sh` when you already have a configured `.env` file